6 Supplements for Nerve Health

 What it is: ALA is a powerful fat- and water-soluble antioxidant that neutralizes free radicals.
 Unlike other antioxidants, which target free radicals in either the blood or the tissue, ALA is effective in both.

-Why it’s important: Spikes in blood sugar can generate free radicals and can harm nerves.
-Supplementing with ALA not only battles free radicals, but it also supports healthy blood sugar levels by helping cells recognize and respond to insulin.
+Why it’s important: Spikes in blood sugar can generate free radicals, and harm nerves and nerve health.
+Supplementing with ALA not only battles free radicals, but it also supports blood sugar levels already in the normal range by helping cells recognize and respond to insulin.

 What you need: 50–100 mg is the recommended dose for most people.
-Individuals with blood sugar concerns can benefit from up to 600 mg daily
+Individuals with blood sugar concerns may benefit from up to 600 mg daily

 What it is: Vitamin B12, found in animal products, is needed to produce neurotransmitters.